 All Saints is a Catholic school of high moral expectations and academic rigor.
-We offer a quality pre-kindergarten through eighth grade education in a structured, holistic, disciplined, and safe environment.
+We offer a quality jr.-kindergarten through eighth grade education in a structured, holistic, disciplined, diverse and safe environment.

 Vision: What we will become

 All Saints Catholic School will be well known as the “Gem of Northside,”a growing and dynamic destination Catholic school known for excellence in: